-Adventist Development and Relief Agency Canada is supporting Adventist Development and Relief Agency Indonesia with a three-year agriculture and livelihood project in Sigi District, Central Sulawesi, Indonesia.
+Adventist Development and Relief Agency (ADRA) Canada is supporting Adventist Development and Relief Agency Indonesia with a three-year agriculture and livelihood project in Sigi District, Central Sulawesi, Indonesia.

 In September 2018 an earthquake hit Central Sulawesi in Indonesia resulting in landslides and liquefaction that led to extensive loss of lives, homes, farmland, and assets.
 Sigi district was particularly affected and faces high food insecurity, reliance on assistance, loss of livelihoods and facilities, declining household income as a result of damaged agricultural land, loss of livestock and lack of inputs and technology.
 ADRA responded to that crisis with a previous project.